internap/redlock-fifo/README.md

     tox -r

 These tests make sure that the lock algorithm is reliable.
+Test suite is run against python 2.7 and python 3.4

 Contributors